parasol-framework/parasol/readme.md

 ### 5.2 Disabling APIs

 By default, every available API will be compiled in the framework unless they are individually switched off.
-You can disable a given API with `-DDISABLE_<API_NAME>`, where `<API_NAME>` is one of the following choices:
+You can disable a given API with `-DDISABLE_<API_NAME>=TRUE`, where `<API_NAME>` is one of the following choices:

 ```
 AUDIO      Audio API
 DISPLAY    Display API
-DOCUMENT  Document API (dependent on Display, Vector, Font)
+DOCUMENT   Document API   Dependent on Display, Vector, Font
-FONT      Font API (dependent on Display)
+FONT       Font API       Dependent on Display
-HTTP      HTTP API (dependent on Network)
+HTTP       HTTP API       Dependent on Network
-MP3       MP3 support (dependent on Audio)
+MP3        MP3 support    Dependent on Audio
 NETWORK    Network API
-PICTURE   Picture API (dependent on Display)
+PICTURE    Picture API    Dependent on Display
-JPEG      JPEG support (dependent on Picture)
+JPEG       JPEG support   Dependent on Picture
-SCINTILLA Scintilla API (dependent on Display, Vector, Font)
+SCINTILLA  Scintilla API  Dependent on Display, Vector, Font
-SVG       SVG support  (dependent on Display, Vector, Font)
+SVG        SVG support    Dependent on Display, Vector, Font
-VECTOR    Vector API  (dependent on Display, Font)
+VECTOR     Vector API     Dependent on Display, Font
 ```

-If you disable an API that has dependencies then the dependent APIs will not be included in the build.
+If you disable an API that has dependencies, the dependent APIs will not be included in the build.
 For instance, disabling Network will also result in HTTP being disabled.

 ## 6. Next Steps